OxRAMSociety/RobotArm/README.md

 - The electronics are based on the [BCN3D MOVEO] arm
     - The schematics are being reworked to manage the additional degree of freedom
     - A combination of [Arduino Mega 2560] and [RAMPS 1.4 shield] is used in place of the custom [SlushEngine Model D 7] stepper motor driver to minimise costs
-- [ROS] is used to power the software side of the arm and to provide a *simulation environment*;
+- [ROS] is used to power the software side of the arm and to provide a *simulation environment*
-- Ability to understand (domain-specific) input voice commands (English and Chinese);
+- Ability to understand (domain-specific) input voice commands (English and Chinese)
-- Ability to perform (domain-specific) object detection and recognition through a camera mounted on the gripper.
+- Ability to perform (domain-specific) object detection and recognition through a camera mounted on the gripper

 ## Acknowledgements

 - [RBX1] and [BCN3D MOVEO] 3D arm designs
-- [ROS] software stack;
+- [ROS] software stack
 <!-- - Blender -->
 <!-- - software used for voice rec? -->
 <!-- - software used for training image rec? -->